Introduction: The Foundations of Germanic Warfare

 Case Examples from Roman Sources

 Julius Caesar's Commentarii de Bello Gallico provides glimpses of Germanic decision-making.
 During his campaigns against the Suebi under Ariovistus (58 BC), Caesar notes that the German king consulted a council of nobles and elders before agreeing to a conference with the Roman general.
-Similarly, during the Batavian revolt (69–70 AD), the Batavian leader Civilis—though a Roman auxiliary commander—relied heavily on the support and advice of tribal elders, who helped him unite several tribes against Rome (Tacitus, Histories Book 4).
+The elders were wary of Roman treachery; they insisted on terms that protected their freedom of movement.
+Similarly, during the Batavian revolt, the Batavian leader Civilis—though a Roman auxiliary commander—relied heavily on the support and advice of tribal elders, who helped him unite several tribes against Rome.
 These elders often acted as diplomats, negotiating truces or alliances.
+In the later Marcomannic Wars (166–180 AD), the Quadi and Marcomanni elders are recorded in Roman inscriptions as key intermediaries who brokered short-lived peace.

 The Balance of Courage and Caution